Regular exercise is crucial for the health and well-being of tortoises.

 Although tortoises are known for being slow and moving sluggishly, they tend to be active when healthy.

-Tortoises spend most of their time foraging for food, grazing, climbing over obstacles, and digging burrows in the wild.
+Tortoises spend most of their time foraging for food, grazing, climbing obstacles, and digging burrows in the wild.
 This allows them to work out their limbs and bodies.

 Do Tortoises Need Exercise?